Eveng0413/Grader-Matching-System/README.md

 -- Recommend student:
    In the nav bar, the button recommend student, the instructor can include the student's name, email, course to recommend, instructor email, and if they want to recommend the student.
    There are two types of recommendation: one is request for upcoming semester, and annother is recommendation for future semester.
 If it is the request for upcoming semester, after instructor clicked submit, the request will be stored and the instructor will be redirect to the page to select the section(all the sections for the selected course will be shown so the user should mind about the campus and semester associated with the section).
 If it is recommend for future semester, the instructor only need to put the recommended course.
 Once this is submitted the request for upcoming semester can be viewed in the admin manage applicants button and the recommendation for future semester can be viewed in student details.
+   If the student recommended is not in the system yet, an account will be generated for them with their email address and 123456 as default password.
    <img width="648" alt="Screenshot 2023-12-03 at 7 32 06 PM" src="https://github.com/cse-3901-sharkey/2023-Au-Team-1-Lab-3/assets/89815958/beada96d-b015-4dd4-89e3-98cd19042d52">